Pusty/writeups/HITCONCTF2020/README.md

     just run it and get the flag

-Run Run Run! is a Garmin Connect IQ executable written in Monkey C. Goal is to run it, but the code execution will be not feasibly slow so reimplementation needed to solve it.
+Run Run Run! is a Garmin Connect IQ executable written in Monkey C. The task is extracting and optimizing the algorithm used to calculate the flag.

 ## Solution

 ### Step 1 - What even is a Connect IQ executable / PRG File

-To this the [garmin developer documentation](https://developer.garmin.com/connect-iq/connect-iq-basics/getting-started/) mentions it's the output of the Monkey C compiler:
+To this question the [garmin developer documentation](https://developer.garmin.com/connect-iq/connect-iq-basics/getting-started/) mentions it's the output of the Monkey C compiler:

     monkeyc calls the Monkey C compiler.
 The compiler can take code from multiple files and link them together into a single Connect IQ executable (a PRG file).